8 Things You Don’t Want In a Startup Partner

 In the current state of the internet, most things are already online.
 A red flag for a potential partner is that when you do a quick search for their name and little to nothing comes up in the results.
-If your prospect partner has been successful in one industry or another, there should be some digital trails of his adventures on tweets, Linkedin and Facebook posts, blog posts, news clippings, even a personal website, or a mention in a press release.
+If your prospective partner has been successful in one industry or another, there should be some digital trails of his adventures on tweets, Linkedin and Facebook posts, blog posts, news clippings, even a personal website, or a mention in a press release.

 Just think about it.
 Just about anyone can start a website anytime and slap their face there under a different name then claim that he or she had been a web designer for 30 years.
 Seek out their credibility and make them authenticate their authority.

-2. You don’t want a partner who is inconsistent.
+2. A partner who is inconsistent

 Startups are always on the line.
 No time or resources can afford to be wasted.
 If your partner decides on doing one thing today, and another the next day, you should be worried.
 It’s okay if you have enough resources to “waste”, sometimes it is inevitable, particularly if you are aiming for innovation.
 But while you’re still in the process of figuring things out, you need to be laser focused.

 That’s also probably the reason why you are looking for a partner, so that two people can focus on two important and bigger things.

 You can easily spot an inconsistent person by looking at their resume.
 Have they handled a couple of jobs in the span of a year?
 Have they jumped from one project to another?
 It would also be prudent to ask for character references that you can contact and talk to.
 Think of it as a feedback gathering exercise.
 If your would-be partner is consistent, things will check out.

 3. A partner who is bad at dealing with people